|

 the tunnel.
 "Can you use a sword, your Majesty?"

-"I can," said the king, "why do you ask?"
+"I can," said the king.
+"Why do you ask?"

 Legolas drew his white knives.

-already has King Shamash under his thumbthey are raising
+has King Shamash under his thumb"

-"Wait for me here, gwendithen nín," said Legolas.
+"Wait for me here, gwendithen nín," said

+I promise.
 But stay here."
-He kissed her forehead.
+He kissed Hentmirë's forehead.

-"I shall," said Hentmirë.
+"I shall," she said.

 Legolas turned to the king, who had found himself a scimitar.